 - Need a study group?
 Arrange one remotely!
 Utilize video conferencing tools like Zoom or Skype, or take advantage of online group chats and discussion boards – whatever you’re most comfortable with – to interact with other students.
 Your peers can be one of your best resources.
 If you need technical assistance setting up a Zoom Room, email firstname.lastname@example.org and a help desk representative will respond.

 - Access the Learning Center.
-Even though Learning Center tutors will not be on campus this summer, they are still available to help you achieve your academic goals.
+Learning Center tutors are still available to help you achieve your academic goals.
 You can get feedback on essays and assistance with specific math formulas and equations through The Learning Center Online inside Momentum.
 You can meet virtually with a tutor in real time by scheduling an appointment through MyWCOnline.
 You also have 24-hour access to Smarthinking which offers tutoring in a wide variety of subject areas.
 For detailed information on how to take advantage of our services, visit the Learning Center page.

 - Get Microsoft Office on your devices.
 Need to access software to complete an assignment?
 Visit our Office 365 page for instructions on how to download and install the full suite of applications in Microsoft Office 365.